 With a few good tools, changing a car tire need not be all that much of a chore.
 Any new car should have all the stuff you need included, but to make things easy on yourself, consider getting these three items, just in case:

-- Floor Jack — This will make raising the car faster, easier, and safer.
+- — This will make raising the car faster, easier, and safer.

-- Jack Stand — This will make the lifted car more stable and minimize the chance of it falling on you.
+- — This will make the lifted car more stable and minimize the chance of it falling on you.

-- 4-Way Lug Wrench — This will make removing even the most stubborn nuts easier.
+- — This will make removing even the most stubborn nuts easier.

 For nuts that are stubbornly stuck in place, you can try loosening them with something like WD-40, but if you don’t have a can of that on hand, you can also loosen nuts by heating them up.
 A jet flame lighter (or small blowtorch…) works best, but even a regular lighter can help.

-And if you want to plan ahead, keep a headlamp in your car at all times.
+And if you want to plan ahead, keep anin your car at all times.
 It will make tire changing after dark so much easier than using a flashlight or your phone’s light.

 Never ever change a tire on a hill.
 Or on loose ground.
 Or on the road itself.